ianyepan/ianyepan.github.io/_posts/2022-12-16-cpp-uniform-initialization.md

-We might expect `MyClass obj{5, 1.0};` to call the first constructor (the one with an `int` and a `double` as parameters), but since there's a constructor overload that has `std::initializer_list` as parameter, that constructor will be "very strongly preferred".
-In this case, C++ will even throw an error because it detects narrowing conversions from `int` and `double` to `bool`.
+We might expect `MyClass obj{5, 1.0};` to call the first constructor (the one with an `int` and a `double` as parameters), but since there's a constructor overload that has `std::initializer_list` as parameter, that constructor will be **"very strongly preferred"**.
+In this case, C++ even throws an error because it detects narrowing conversions from `int` and `double` to `bool`.
 Imagine if there's no narrowing conversion involved (for instance, the second constructor takes in `std::initializer_list<double>`), the code will silently execute using the second constructor (with `int 5` converted to `double 5.0` in the initializer list), while the programmer thought it was using the first constructor.
+A ticking time bomb waiting to explode.

 The story doesn't end here.
-There is one exception to this "strongly prefer `std::initializer_list` constructors" rule.
+There is one **exception** to this "strongly prefer `std::initializer_list` constructors" rule.
 If we instantiate an object with empty braces, and both default constructor and `std::initializer_list` overload constructor exist, C++ will use the